Robust Distributed Optimization With Randomly Corrupted Gradients: Conclusions and Future Work

 where

 with

 and

 \end{lemma} \begin{proof} The goal here is to find a tighter upper bound on $P_Z(m_0)$ than the bound provided in Lemma~\ref{lem:practicalbound}.
-The proof is identical to that of Lemma~\ref{lem:practicalbound} until \eqref{eq:PZcheckpoint1}.
+The proof is identical to that of Lemma~\ref{lem:practicalbound} until \eqref{eq:PY}.
 A tighter bound is established by deriving the exact expression on $P_Y^m(m_0)$ rather than using a Chernoff's bound.

-Using the Markovian property of the agents' behaviour, we can rewrite \eqref{eq:PZcheckpoint1} using total law of probability:
+We continue from \eqref{eq:PY}:

 where $\mathbb{P}_{\pi^i_{t-m+1-m_0}}(W_{i,t-m+1}=s)$ is the probability that $W_{i,t-m+1}=s$ given the distribution at time $t-m+1-m_0$.
 The first multiplicand in the above equation has a closed form as follows \cite{helgert1970sums}: